Skip to main content

-From Doing to Learning: Writing, Thinking, and Understanding
+From Doing to Learning: Writing, Thinking, and Understanding in the Classroom

 One of the greatest joys of this process has been the conversations.
 Teachers and students have welcomed me into their classrooms with openness and trust, and our discussions have been equally generous and insightful.
 This culture of dialogue, where wonderings are met with reflection and opportunity, is a bright spot in itself.
 It reflects our shared belief that we are already strong educators and learners, and we can continue to grow together.